Super Spacefortress Macross (video game): Development and release

 Super Spacefortress Macross was developed by NMK, a defunct Japanese game developer known for shooters such as P-47: The Phantom Fighter, Saint Dragon, Task Force Harrier and Zed Blade.
 It is based upon Macross: Do You Remember Love?, a 1984 anime film based around Shoji Kawamori's popular Macross mecha anime series.
 Development was headed by producer Toshifumi Kawashima, with planner Masahiko Takahashi acting as the game's sole designer.
-Eisaku "Wisaku" Origami, Ikezu Kenzi and Kate Seki, as well as three members under the pseudonyms "NA", "Nao" and "Mingmei" were responsible for the pixel art.
-Ore Dayo and a member under the pseudonym "Tommysan" served as co-programmers.
-The soundtrack was composed by Kazunori Hideya, Manabu Namiki (under the alias "Taro") and another member under the pseudonym "Papa".
+Eisaku "Wisaku" Origami, Kenji "Ikezu Kenzi" Yokoyama and Hiromi "Kate" Seki, as well as three members under the pseudonyms "NA", "Nao" and "Mingmei" were responsible for the pixel art.
+Tamio "Tommy" Nakasato, programmer of Capcom's 1942, and Youichi "Ore Dayo" Koyama served as co-programmers.
+The soundtrack was composed by Kazunori "Hide-Kaz" Hideya, Manabu Namiki (under the alias "Taro") and H. "Papa" Mizushima.

-Super Spacefortress Macross was first released in Japan on September 1992 by Banpresto, a subsidiary of Bandai that focused primarily on anime-licensed games.
+Super Spacefortress Macross was first released in Japan in September 1992 by Banpresto, a subsidiary of Bandai that focused primarily on anime-licensed games.
 Prior to launch, it was first showcased in a playable state to attendees at the 1992 Amusement Machine Show from August 27 to 29.
 The game was later released in North America on October of the same year by Fabtek.
 The title was also released in Australia by Leisure & Allied Industries.
 It became the first arcade entry in the Macross franchise, and the only Macross title that had an official international release.
 The game remained exclusive to arcades and never received a conversion to home consoles.